 Spinning off from the world of manga and anime are shops selling art books, animation cels and movie posters.
 If you like to dress up as your favorite comic-book character but you aren't handy with a sewing machine, the cosplay shops can sell you a complete outfit or two.
 Well-known pop artist Takashi Murakami has four contemporary art galleries here, along with a cafe-bar called Zingaro.

 It's not all toys and games though - there are goth, punk and other alternative-fashion boutiques, and some half-dozen watch shops serving different market segments.
 Fujiya, a local audio-visual shop, has one store devoted to professional video - cameras, boom mikes, editing decks - and another one selling musicians' equipment such as professional mixing boards, synthesizer components and DJ mixers.

 Hundreds of other small shops are spread over the mall's five levels, selling everything from fabrics by the yard and tropical fish to collectible coins and banknotes.
 You can have your back massaged, your fortune told and your teeth cleaned without leaving the building.
-There are also a surprising number of tiny restaurants - serving tempura, Chinese vegetarian fare and okonomiyaki - wedged among the retail stores.
+There are also a surprising number of tiny restaurants - serving tempura, okonomiyaki and other dishes - wedged among the retail stores.